 God intends for His people to experience Christ in community.
-We have all we need in Christ, but we experience what we have in Christ in community, in the church.
+We have all we need in Christ, but we experience what we have in Christ in community.

-My friend, if you know Jesus Christ as your Savior yet you don't belong to a local church, I urge you to prayerfully take inventory of these five biblical reasons (and there are others).
-And then take the necessary steps to pursue membership.
-We'll be having our next new members' class soon, and you can sign up on the bulletin board.
+So my friend, if you know Jesus Christ as your Savior, yet you don't yet belong to a local church, you're missing out.
+I encourage you to prayerfully take inventory of these five biblical reasons (and there are others).
+Then get connected!

-Question #2: What does it mean to be a committed church member?
+- B. What does it mean to be a committed church member?
 It certainly means far more than just having your name on a roll.
-I've searched the Scriptures and I want to give you seven actions of a committed church member.

-1. It means you affirm a church's doctrine (Acts 2:42).
+I've searched the Scriptures and I want to give you seven actions of a committed church member. - 1.
+It means we affirm a church's doctrine (Acts 2:42).
 Acts 2:42 says, "They devoted themselves to the apostles' teaching [KJV 'doctrine'] and to the fellowship, to the breaking of bread and to prayer."